catalyzeio/paas-onboarding-docs/index.md

+---
+title: The Catalyze Platform as a Service (PaaS)
+---

 # The Catalyze Platform as a Service (PaaS)

 > Privacy is not something that I'm merely entitled to, it's an absolute prerequisite.